nico/llvm-project/llvm/utils/gn/docs/deterministic.md

    in your `args.gn` file.
 You need to create a symlink to your sysroot at a fixed location for things to work.

+   FIXME: Add scripts to make this less of a drag to set up.

+   FIXME: This points to the chromium sysroots as examples for now.

+   FIXME: The chromium debian sid sysroot does not contain ICU headers, which libxml2 depends on by default.

     * Linux: `ln -s .../real/path/to/sysroot llvm/utils/gn/sysroot/linux/x64`

           $ mkdir -p llvm/utils/gn/sysroot/linux